MandaStrong01/2025Studio/STRIPE_INTEGRATION.md

 ## Current Implementation

-The app now requires users to complete payment before accessing the platform.
+The app is now configured to use Stripe for payment processing.
 Here's what's been implemented:

 ### Database Changes
 1. **Registration Flow**: When users register, they automatically receive: